eugnsp/cnn_hsi/README.md

 This is a simple deep convolutional neural network for hyperspectral images classification.
-Main aim was to understand how such networks are implemented, so no third-party DNN libraries were used.
+Main aim was to understand how such networks are implemented, so third-party DNN libraries are not used in the code.

 The network consists of 4 layers [1]: